lexibank/sagartst/README.md

-# Sino-Tibetan Database of Lexical Cognates
+# CLDF dataset derived from Sagart et al.'s "Sino-Tibetan Database of Lexical Cognates" from 2019

 Cite the source dataset as

 > Laurent Sagart, Jacques, Guillaume, Yunfan Lai, and Johann-Mattis List (2019): Sino-Tibetan Database of Lexical Cognates.
-Jena, Max Planck Institute for the Science of Human History.
+Jena: Max Planck Institute for the Science of Human History.

 This dataset is licensed under a CC-BY-4.0 license